mathisonian/gopen/README.md

 # gopen
-Open the current git repo in your browser
+Open the current git repo in your browser.

+Minimal nodejs implementation of https://github.com/paulirish/git-open

 ## Installation